mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 Then your can run `uniffi-bindgen` from any create in your project using `cargo run -p uniffi-bindgen [args]`

-## Running uniffi-bindgen using a library file
+## Running uniffi-bindgen using a library file (RECOMMENDED)

 Use `generate --library` to generate foreign bindings by using a cdylib file built for your library.
 This flag was added in UniFFI 0.24 and can be more convenient than specifying the UDL file -- especially when multiple UniFFI-ed crates are built together in one library.
-The plan is to make library mode the default in a future UniFFI version.
+The plan is to make library mode the default in a future UniFFI version, and it is highly recommended to specify the flag for now (because some features simply don't work otherwise).

 Taking `example/arithmetic` as an example, you can generate the bindings with:
 ```